Adversarial Attack and Defense on Point Sets: Introduction

-The main contributions of this paper are threefold: we 1) address the safety issues of adversarial attacks on point clouds, with three attack methods; 2) propose a flexible perturbation-measurement defense framework to detect the adversarial point cloud samples, with help of the attacked models; and 3) analyze the transferability of adversarial point clouds between different point cloud networks, together with that between point clouds and grids (CNNs).
-Our findings could benefit the deep network design for point cloud in terms of representation, robustness and reliability.
-Our code for reproducing the attack and defense results will be soon available.
+The main contributions of this paper are threefold: we 1) address the security issues of adversarial attacks on point clouds, with three attack methods; 2) propose a flexible perturbation-measurement defense framework to detect the adversarial point clouds, with help of the victim models; and 3) analyze the transferability of adversarial point clouds between several point cloud networks, together with that between point clouds and grid CNNs.
+Our findings could benefit the deep network design for point clouds in terms of robustness and reliability.